amphoradata/amphoradata.github.io/docs/models/signal.md

 title: Signal
 ---

-> WARNING.
-Amphora Data is currently in beta.
+> Amphora Data is currently in beta.
 These documents may change.

 > Currently, each Amphora can only contain 5 signals.